heyaftab/NHRE/README.md

 The normal route is to create an account at `register.php`.
 Passwords must contain at least eight characters, including uppercase, lowercase, numeric, and symbol characters.

 Use the **Demo accounts** table on `login.php` to fill the sign-in form quickly.
-Opening the login page automatically prepares the Hospital Admin, System Admin, Pharmacist, and Lab Technician demo accounts.
-The demo patient and doctor catalogue are seeded when the Appointments workspace is initialized.
+The runtime demo setup prepares the Demo Patient, Lab Technician, and administrative accounts.
+It also seeds pending, completed, and cancelled test requests plus vaccination bookings for the Demo Patient, so each Lab Technician queue can be tested.

 | Role | Email | Password |
 | --- | --- | --- |